xeago/gradblog/graduation/extended-abstract.md

 -->

 Quite early on investors wanted hashtag functionality across the board.
-This was the first component to be implemented that was not initiall anticipated with the further specified assignment.
+This was the first component to be implemented that was not initially anticipated with the further specified assignment.

-The complexity of this assignment was determined by areas of textual analysis, distributed systems, unknown programming environment and frameworks, and language.
+The complexities of this assignment are to be found in areas of textual analysis, of distributed systems, of unknown programming environment and frameworks, and cultural differences.

 # Method
-Videofy works with development cycles of around 2 weeks.
+VideofyMe works with development cycles of around 2 weeks.
 When work is considered done it gets deployed to production, unless there is a desire to do so.
 At the start of each cycle the previous cycle is reviewed and new work is scheduled.
+To fit in with their development cycle, Twan proposed a similar [development cycle].
+The priority within each cycle is as follows: improve the codebase, design and architecture and secondly introduce new features or behavior.
-This caused the assignment to evolve over time and be clearer.
+This flexibility and the nature of the assignment caused the assignment to evolve over time and be clearer.

-We will first describe the infrastructure in use at VideofyMe and introduce new components.
-After this we will discuss the changes to the infrastructure and provide test results of this new infrastructure.
-We will also discuss how the software is built up of easy to extend components.
+Initially, the architecture in use at VideofyMe will be discussed and new components will be introduced.
+Next, the changes to the infrastructure will be discussed and test results of the new infrastructure will be provided.
+Finally, the discussion will cover how the software is composed from extensible components.

 <!-- Somehow have to incorporate these things:
 # Work environment